Bailiff’s Ukraine Appeal

 Students who are at risk of radicalisation may have low self-esteem or be victims of bullying or discrimination.
 As with managing other safeguarding risks, staff should be alert to changes in students’ behaviour which could indicate that they may be in need of help or protection.
 Staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately.
 This may include making a referral to Children and Families Hub/ MASH through the Designated Safeguarding Lead with whom they should discuss their concerns.

-The Designated Safeguarding Lead and the Principal are undertaking Prevent awareness training (September 2021), and a Deputy DSL (ESF) has already undertaken this training.
-These colleagues able to provide advice and support to other members of staff on protecting children from the risk of radicalisation.
+The Designated Safeguarding Lead, a Deputy Designated Safeguarding Lead (ESF) and the Vice Principal have undertaken Prevent awareness training These colleagues able to provide advice and support to other members of staff on protecting children from the risk of radicalisation.

 Suitable filtering is reviewed to keep students safe from terrorist and extremist material when accessing the internet in College.

 Online Safety: online safety is explicitly addressed in the staff induction process for new staff; staff are regularly updated through tutor meetings and staff meeting.
 Online safety features in our PSHE programme for students.